yashkumaranalyst/zepto-sql-analysis/README.md

 ## 📌 Overview

 This project analyzes Zepto product data using PostgreSQL.
-It includes data cleaning, exploratory data analysis, and business-focused SQL queries to generate actionable insights.
+The analysis includes data cleaning, exploratory data analysis, and business-focused SQL queries to generate meaningful insights from product, pricing, and inventory data.

 ## 🛠 Tools Used